 Hotels from home

-Travel plans may be on hold for now, but you still feast your eyes on the architecture and grand interiors of monumental hotels.
+Enjoy the architecture and stunning interiors of monumental hotels.
 Click through the beautiful lobbies of your favorites on Google Street View and get inspired for your next visit.
 Dutch initiatives to bring a hotel experience to your own home are also gaining ground.
 Discover the luxury of having a gourmet breakfast and goodies delivered to your door, an on-call concierge and live-streamed entertainment with HomeSuiteHome, the first online hotel.

 Dream now, visit us later